University at Buffalo

 Professional Summary:

-Current projects include development of feminist policy analysis tools and critique of intersecting social policies that delimit, dislocate, and engender structural trauma and disposability - with ongoing research questions concerning (un)intended policy consequences, for whom do policies work, and to what ends for collective futurity.
+My work largely has examined the causes, effects, and public system responses to gender-based violence and the largescale internal and cross-border displacement of women and youth.
+Current projects include development of intersectional feminist policy analysis tools and critique of social policies that delimit, dislocate, and engender structural trauma and disposability - with ongoing research questions concerning (un)intended policy consequences, for whom do policies work, and to what ends for collective futurity.
+This research can be found in outlets such as Children's Geographies, Educational Policy, Gender and Education, Journal of Education Policy, and The Urban Review.

-My work can be found in outlets such as Children's Geographies, Educational Policy, Gender and Education, Journal of Education Policy, and The Urban Review.
+Collectively, my research, teaching, and service are informed by a first career in U.S. public secondary education and work in sexual assault prevention and advocacy - which inspires the centering of context, as well as transparent, reciprocal, and co-constructed partnerships - to improve the social determinants of health and well-being for students, families, and communities.
 Select practitioner career achievements include a J. William Fulbright Fellowship to South Korea, James Madison Memorial Fellowship, National Endowment for the Humanities Outstanding Teaching Award, and National Board Certification (Secondary Social Studies).

-Affiliations:
+Current Affiliations:

 • UB Alberti Center for Bullying Abuse Prevention

-• UB Gender Institute (Executive Committee)
+• UB Gender Institute, Executive Committee

-Courses:
+Current Courses:

-• ELP 626: Policy Formation & Analysis
+• ELP 626: Policy Formation and Analysis

-• LAI 620: Intersectionality & Education
+• LAI 620: Intersectionality and Education

 • LAI 626: Advanced Qualitative Methods